 - Assess the evaluation of hazards in financial reporting.

 - Examine the management’s expected actions to the cited financial reporting threats.

 - Keep an eye on and monitor the internal audit’s operations, including the reports.

 Suppose the management or the staff is unable to identify false statements in a timely manner while carrying out their required duties as part of the usual course of business, in that case, there is an ICFR deficit.
 It is the duty of the management to determine how seriously the flaws might affect the reliability of the company’s financial reporting procedures when deficits in control functioning are discovered.

-A&A Associate, one of the top business setup consultants in Dubai, UAE, provides a whole range of legal, accounting, management, auditing, and consulting solutions all under one roof.
+A&A Associate, one of the top Auditors and Accountants in Dubai , UAE, provides a whole range of legal, accounting, management, auditing, and consulting solutions all under one roof.

 At A&A Associate, we provide all kinds of auditing services such as risk management, financial statement audit, operational audit, compliance audit, financial control audits, independent reviews, and more.

-Contact us and get the advantage of our auditing services today!
+Contact us and get the advantage of our auditing services in Dubai today!